ar-io/docs/docs/src/guides/sdk.md

 #### `getPrescribedObservers({ epochIndex })`

-Retrieves the prescribed observers of the IO process.
+Retrieves the prescribed observers of the ARIO process.
 To fetch prescribed observers for a previous epoch set the `epochIndex` to the desired epoch.

 ```typescript
 const io = IO.init();